GavinPLilly/GavBF/README.md

 ## Running gavbf
 Compile the program by running ```make```.\
+The program requires the Ncurses library to link with.\
 To use gavbf run the gavbf program followed by the path to a program.
 Some example programs are included in the "programs" directory.\
 ```./gavbf programs/helloworld.bf```